GenesysPureEngage/workspace-client-js/README.md

 # workspace-lib-js
-A Javascript wrapper around the Workspace API for nodejs
+A Workspace API client library for Node.js.

 # Examples
 There are several examples available for nodejs: